barryclark/jekyll-now/_posts/2019-11-28-how-to-enable-powerline-fonts-for-visual-studio-code-on-macos.md

     ...
 }
 ```

-Save the `settings.json` file.
-Close your terminal and open a new one.
-The fonts should now render properly.
+5. Save the `settings.json` file.
+6. Close your VS Code terminal and open a new one.

+The fonts will now render correctly!